Kluber to follow Yankees' Cole, Taillon to skip 1st turn - WHIZ News

 “We just want to be mindful of building these guys up properly,” Boone said.
 “We feel like a sixth starter is going to factor in at least once, maybe a couple of times in the month of April.”

+Deivi García was optioned to Triple-A Scranton/Wilkes-Barre on Friday after going 0-2 with a 3.86 ERA over 14 innings in five spring training outings.

+Luis Severino is expected back this summer following Tommy John surgery on Feb.
+27 last year.
+Severino threw off a mound for the first time following surgery on March 9 and Boone said Friday he will soon start throwing breaking balls.

-Boone said it is possible but unclear if left-handed relief Justin Wilson, slowed by shoulder soreness, could be active on opening day.
+Boone said it is possible but unclear if left-handed reliever Justin Wilson, slowed by shoulder soreness, could be active on opening day.
 Wilson resumed throwing Saturday.